unswexplains/unswexplains.github.io/c476b2ee45cb/content.md

   });
 </script>

-You'll probably agree that points are not the right choice for this data.
+You'll probably agree that for this data, points are not the right choice.
 Apart from being difficult to see, points don't give the impression that frequency is a quantity, which is one advantage that pies and bars both have (we can think of frequency as being a quantity of hostings).

 You'll probably also agree that lines are not the right choice either.
 Like points, they fail to give the impression that frequency is a quantity.
 Also, they misleadingly suggest that frequencies change continuously from one region to the next, which is not so - each region has its own discrete frequency, and there are no intermediate values.

 You'll probably agree that bars are quite a good alternative.
 Like wedges, they're easy to see, they give the impression that frequency is a quantity, and they don't give the impression that frequency changes continuously from one region to the next.
-One advantage that bars have over wedges is that we can see the difference between the heights of bars more easily than we can see the difference between the angles of wedges.
-So, if there are close values that you'd like your audience to distinguish, it's probably better to use bars.
+Bars even have one advantage over wedges: we can see the difference between the heights of bars more easily than we can see the difference between the angles of wedges.
+So, if there are close values that you'd like your audience to distinguish, it's probably better to use bars rather than wedges.

 Wedges have a couple of advantages over bars, though.
-One is that because the wedges form a complete circle, as they usually do in a pie chart, it makes it clear that the region values are *exhaustive* - all possible values of the region variable are shown.
+One advantage is that wedges form a complete circle, which makes it clear that the region values are *exhaustive* - all possible values of the region variable are shown.
 Bars don't do that.

-Another advantage is that bars are so common (for good reason), and you might like to use a pie chart instead to add some variety, or to make this particular visualisation stand out from the rest.
+Another advantage is that bars are so common (for good reason), that you might like to use a pie chart instead, to add some variety, or to make a visualisation stand out from the rest.
 But only do so if a pie chart still communicates what you'd like to communicate.

 # Another alternative: stacked bars

-Rather than using wedges that are wrapped into a circle, we could visualise this data using bars that are stacked into a column.
-We could display the column either vertically, or horizontally - try it yourself to see the difference:
+Rather than using wedges that are wrapped into a circle, we could visualise the Olympics data using bars that are stacked into a column.
+We could display the column either vertically or horizontally - try it yourself to see the difference:

 <label><input type="radio" name="stack" onclick="stack.update({chart: {inverted: false}})" checked />Vertical</label>
 <label><input type="radio" name="stack" onclick="stack.update({chart: {inverted: true}})" />Horizontal</label>